maximotus/cv-dl22-text-to-photofit-GAN/proposal-Schubert-Erler.md

 - [celebA HQ](http://mmlab.ie.cuhk.edu.hk/projects/CelebA/CelebAMask_HQ.html#:~:text=CelebAMask%2DHQ%20is%20a%20large,facial%20attributes%20corresponding%20to%20CelebA.)
 - [LSW](http://vis-www.cs.umass.edu/lfw/)

-During the training we probably want to combine the datasets or compare each one with our chosen network.
+During the training we want to combine the datasets or compare each one with our chosen network.
 Also we want to do some research to find some datasets which maybe fit better to our task due to more descriptive labels.

 ## Approach

-First, we want to use the model from the [Semantic Text-to-Face GAN-ST2FG](https://arxiv.org/pdf/2107.10756.pdf) paper and re-implement it with Pytorch since it out performs all the other networks in their related works comparison and we could not find a better one yet.
+First, we want to use the model from the [Semantic Text-to-Face GAN-ST2FG](https://arxiv.org/pdf/2107.10756.pdf) paper and re-implement it with Pytorch since it out performs all the other networks in their related works comparison.

 Second, we want to train the unmodified model with the baseline configuration on the different datasets and also on a compostion of them.
-The goal would be to reproduce the baseline results.
+The goal is to reproduce the baseline results.

 Third, we want to "optimize" or fine tune the hyperparameters to see if we can achieve a better score than the existing model.

-Fourth, we want to overthink the model based on our observations and try to optimize it in respect to our task – generating authentic photofits.
+Fourth, we want to rethink the model based on our observations and try to optimize it in respect to our task – generating authentic photofits.

 Moreover, we want to adapt and optimize the textual embeddings to make them appropriate for face descriptions.
 If we find a better dataset with more accurate labels we want to adapt the text embeddings to those labels and also optimize the GAN as described above.